Hyper-X: A Unified Hypernetwork for Multi-Task Multilingual Transfer: Experiments

 \subsection{Training Details}

 For all the experiments, we used a batch size of 32 and a maximum sequence length of 256.
-We trained mBERT and Hyper-X for 200,000 update steps by using a linearly decreasing learning rate of 1e-5 and 1e-4 respectively with 4000 warm-up steps.
-For MAD-X, language adapters are trained for 100,000 steps for each language separately and task adapters are trained for 20 epochs using the same learning rate as Hyper-X. We evaluated checkpoints every 5,000 steps, and used the best checkpoint w.r.t. validation scores for testing.
-For Hyper-X, we used a bottleneck dimension of 256 to learn adapters.
-As input to the hypernetwork, dimensions for task, language and layer embeddings are all set to 64 (total 192), and $d_p=32$.
-During training, we created homogeneous mini-batches for each task-language combination to learn the corresponding embeddings together with the hypernetwork.
-Moreover, following \citet{karimi-mahabadi-etal-2021-parameter}, we also update the original layer-norm parameters.
-For MAD-X, to create a comparable baseline, we use a dimension of 256 for language adapters, as in Hyper-X. Moreover, task adapters are trained with a dimension of 48.
+We trained Hyper-X for 100,000 updates steps by using a linearly decreasing learning rate of 1e-4 with 4000 warm-up steps.
+We evaluated checkpoints every 5,000 steps, and used the best checkpoint w.r.t. the average validation score for testing.
+As for baselines, we trained mBERT and MAD-X tasks adapters for 20 epochs by using learning rate of 1e-5 and 1e-4 respectively with the same scheduler and warm-up steps.
+Since MAD-X requires prerequisite language adapters, we trained language adapters for 100,000 steps for each language separately.

-Finally, for the few-shot transfer experiments, we fine-tune each model for 50 epochs with the same hyper-parameters.
-We disable the learning rate decay as only a few training instances are provided to the models.
-Note that, in these experiments, we always start with the models that are already trained in the zero-shot setting and perform fine-tuning for each language and task separately.